Azure/azure-sdk-for-net/doc/mgmt_preview_quickstart.md

 In this basic quickstart guide, we will walk you through how to authenticate to Azure using the preview libraries and start interacting with Azure resources.
 There are several possible approaches to authentication.
-This document illustrates the most common scenario
+This document illustrates the most common scenario.

 ## Getting started